POISON - Episode 4 - Snow in August

 Live Avv.
-Rossi: I heard a scream, a gasp, they called me ...
-He was lying on the ground, he had a heart attack.
+Rossi: I heard a scream, a rattle, they called me ...
+He was lying on the ground, he had had a heart attack.
 He died in my arms.

 The sudden disappearance of Don Giorgio has the effect of an earthquake.